I'm inspired by the girls in Girlguiding

 Ways for young people to get involved

-If you're aged 16 to 25, you can join The Senior Section to access loads of opportunities, make a difference and get your voice heard.
+If you're aged 14 to 18, you can join Rangers to access loads of opportunities, make a difference and get your voice heard.

 What members of The Senior Section do